SuzanaRistic/Worldopedia/README.md

+# Worldopedia Vue.js application

-# Worldopedia is a Vue.js application that provides detailed information about countries around the world.
+- Worldopedia Vue.js application that provides detailed information about countries around the world.
 Users can view, filter, and compare countries, as well as mark their favorite countries.

 **Features**